gregmoille/pyLLE/docs/Example.md

 ### Saving figures

 Helper to save the figures, in any format supported by matplotlib have been created.
-The helper (pylle._llesolver_Latexify) has been designed to make “publication-ready-like” figure, while one is using jupyter notebook/jupyter lab (hence reliying on plotly for figure display) or through a python consol (hence through matplotlib display).
+The helper (pylle._llesolver_Latexify) has been designed to make “publication-ready-like” figure, while one is using jupyter notebook/jupyter lab (hence relying on plotly for figure display) or through a python console (hence through matplotlib display).
 Depending on which type of plot has already been display (comb summary, comb spectra, time profile), this figures will be saved in the specified format

 ```python
 solver.SavePlots2File(basename = 'images/', format = 'pdf')